bienpx224/Unity-Experience-Brian/README-Error-Build-Publish.md

     + Cài đặt lại theo thứ tự : Admob -> Firebase (AppCheck, Analysis, Message) -> Reimport all.
     + Thực hiện theo lưu ý trên trang Google Admob - thay đổi Gradle (link)[https://developers.google.com/admob/unity/gradle]
     + Sau đó build lại là được.

+## Build WebGL : Interacting with JS Web Client :
+- Error when build : Error building WebGL in 2021.2.5f1 - ebug_WebGL_wasm\build.js: undefined symbol

+- Solved :
+For those wondering how to use the '-s ERROR_ON_UNDEFINED_SYMBOLS=0' argument:
+Go to ProjectSettings folder and open ProjectSettings.asset Search for webGLEmscriptenArgs
+Add the argument in front of it, like webGLEmscriptenArgs: -s ERROR_ON_UNDEFINED_SYMBOLS=0 That solved the issue for me

+## Build WebGL Release - Brotli :
+- Got Error : I get this error when executing my webgl build in Chrome.

+Unable to parse Build/SampleScene.framework.js.br!
+If using custom web server, verify that web server is sending .br files with HTTP Response Header "Content-Encoding: br".
+Brotli compression may not be supported over HTTP connections.
+Migrate your server to use HTTPS.

+- Resolved :
+To fix this issue go to files>build settings>player settings>Publishing settings and from there just turn on "Decompression Fallback" option and create a webGL build again and it should work properly over local server or any server you will upload your project